Top Tips for Keeping Your Horse Healthy when Travelling

 • Make sure your horse is fit and well and used to travelling before leaving.

 • Water and Electrolytes.
 Stop and offer water regularly during the journey.
 Feed electrolytes as appropriate.
+It is best not to feed electrolytes on an empty stomach, so try to offer with feed where possible, and ensure they have access to water after as they will be thirsty.
 Prior to starting the journey your horse should be well hydrated and have had ad lib. access to forage.
+When you arrive at your new destination, continue to ensure that electrolytes and water are replenished that will have been lost through sweating.

 water